 Just Dance 2019: Full Song List

 As per the traditional E3 conference announcement, details of the full song list we can expect for Just Dance 2019 are coming in.
-With the conference opening with an instrumental medley of five or so songs (and confirmed by a reveal trailer a short time later), we've been able to confirm the following songs will be making it to the annual dancing game, as part of its 40-song-strong set list:
+With the conference opening with an instrumental medley of five or so songs (and confirmed by a reveal trailer a short time later), and even more revealed at Gamescom this summer, we've been able to confirm the following songs will be making it to the annual dancing game, as part of its 40-song-strong set list:

 - Bruno Mars ft Cardi B - Finesse (Remix)